erikdelange/ITHO-CVU-controller-in-MicroPython/README.md

 | 7 GD00 | -   | Unused
 | 8 SS	 | P34 | Chip select a.k.a slave select

 The picture shows my actual setup using a breadboard.
 Note that I've made a carrier board for the CC1101 module as its pin pitch is slightly smaller than the 1.27mm used on the breadboard.
 An advantage of using a Wemos S2 Pico is that it can be connected to a USB-C cable for power.
-It also has a small 132x32 OLED screen which I'm not using here.

 ![breadboard](breadboard.png)